WarppAudio/warpp-audio-waapi-tools/Source/event-creation/README.md

 1. **Stop Events Loops**

-- This checkbox enables or disables the automatic creation of "Stop" events for looping sounds.
+- This checkbox enables or disables the automatic creation of "Stop" events for loop sounds.

-- If checked, the tool will automatically generate events to stop loops.

 2. **Seek Action Loops**

-- This checkbox enables or disables the creation of "Seek" actions for looping sounds.
+- This checkbox enables or disables the creation of "Seek" actions for loop sounds.

-- If checked, the tool will add seek events for loops, starting playback at a specific percentage.
+- If checked, the tool will add seek events for loops, starting playback at a specific percentage with randomizer.

 3. **Capitalize Events / Lowercase Events**